lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

   * The purposes of priesthood ordinances and blessings and how to perform them (see chapter 18).

-  * How men and women work together to accomplish God’s work.
+  * How men and women work together to help accomplish God’s work.

 For information about these topics, see “Melchizedek Priesthood,” “Priesthood,” and “Women in the Church” (Gospel Topics,